County Overview and History

 Trinity Services Group has been responsible for providing meals for prisoners since 2007.
 In 2017, 518,366 meals were served with 36,542 meals provided to the Juvenile Detention Center that amounts to 1,320 adult meals and 100 juvenile meals per day.
 The average cost per meal was $1.12.

 Laundry service at the detention center is managed by a civilian and staffed by female prisoners, who worked a total of 10,816 hours in 2017.
-Besides learning laundry skills, employees learn time management, teamwork, and communication skills.
+Besides learning laundry skills, the employees learn time management, teamwork, and communication skills.
 In 2017, the laundry washed 372,870 pounds of laundry that is an average of 1,018 pounds of laundry daily at an average of $1.82 per load.

 The detention center offers the following services to prisoners.